What Is Potassium and Why Is It Important?

 - When cooking, use plenty of unsalted water.

 Typically, use about five cups of water for every cup of vegetables when cooking, and ten cups for soaking.
-These methods can reduce the potassium content of foods, making them more suitable for some kidney patients.
+These methods can reduce the potassium content of foods, making them more suitable for some kidney failure patients.

-Which Foods Are Considered High in Potassium?
+Which Foods Are Considered High in Potassium for Kidney Patients?

 - 30 g soy flour: 744 mg potassium